 painting of Grant Wood's American Gothic, where the stern farmer and his

 wife stand with a pitchfork and he is wearing a bib overall.

 the late 1890's and became popular with the farmer.
 When my Grandfather took his family to

 Norway to visit in 1909, he brought along denim bib overalls as gifts for

 his brothers there, but these weren't accepted as well in Norway.
 He would ask his brothers, "Aren't you

-should remain dark woolen trousers with long sleeve shirts, not overalls.
+clothes should remain dark woolen trousers with long sleeve shirts, not

-Wisconsin began selling bib overalls in children's sizes so kids could
+began selling bib overalls in children's sizes so kids could dress like

-school clothes for boys in the 30's and 40's was bib overalls, especially
+clothes for boys in the 30's and 40's was bib overalls, especially in the

 An interesting quote from Thomas